sunmisc/wormhole/README.md

 **Not goals:**
 * Rewriting existing solutions in the standard jdk library

-This shitty library is just a sharp instrument, rushing fill holes in the standard library
+This library is just a sharp instrument, rushing fill holes in the standard library
-There's always some kind of obscure shit going on here, using super-greedy optimization techniques, I often like contradict oneself, confusing even experienced people intellectuals
-Take these or those tools with a cool head, KNOWING WHAT THEY ARE DO, select more profitable methods specifically for your case.
+There's always some kind of obscure shit going on here, using super-greedy optimization techniques, I often like contradict oneself, confusing even experienced people intellectuals Take these or those tools with a cool head, KNOWING WHAT THEY ARE DO, select more profitable methods specifically for your case.